Quantum Origin of Diffraction from Bright and Dark States

 where $g=g(\mathbf{r})$ denotes the position-dependent coupling strength, taken as uniform across the relevant modes for simplicity, and $\mathbf{r}$ specifies the location of the sensor atom.
 This Hamiltonian embodies a foundational principle of quantum measurement: the detector does not respond to the total photonic field, but only to that particular collective mode defined by the positive-frequency operator $\hat{\mathcal{E}}^{(+)}(\theta)$.
 A photon in a field state can induce a transition from the atomic ground state $|g\rangle$ to the excited state $|e\rangle$ only if the photon state possesses a nonzero component along this specific mode.
 Conversely, any field component that lies in the kernel of $\hat{\mathcal{E}}^{(+)}(\theta)$, forming a dark state, remains completely decoupled from the sensor atom.
-This formulation offers an interpretation of directional interference within a quantum-mechanical framework, where the detection process is governed by the intrinsic properties of the sensor itself.
+This formulation offers an interpretation of directional diffraction within a quantum-mechanical framework, where the detection probability is governed by the intrinsic properties of the sensor atom and the photon state.